FabricDevCamp/fabric-devops/docs/Getting Started.md

 configuration steps to enable the same Python code to run in the cloud within the context of a GitHub workflow.

+This guide will lead you through the following steps to get you started with local development on your developer workstation.

+1. Fork the **fabric_devops** repository into your own repository

+2. Clone the forked repository to a local **fabric_devops** folder on your developer workstation

+3. Open the local copy of the **fabric_devops** folder in Visual Studio Code

+4. Update configuration data in the **.env** file for local development and debugging

+5. Run a set of demo Python scripts to experiment with sample Python code in the **fabric_devops** project

+After you are able to run and test the sample code in the **fabric_devops** project locally, this guide will lead you through the following steps so you can run and test the code within the context of GitHub workflow actions.

+1. Enable workflows in your forked copy of the **fabric_devops** repository

+2. Update configuration data by adding GitHub action secrets

+3. Experiment by running the sample GitHub actions that are part of the **fabric_devops** project

+## Fork the fabric_devops repository

 Begin by forking the **fabric_devops** repository.

 1. Navigate to the repository in the browser at